LArSoft/larsoft.github.io/wiki/Editing_Code.md

 Only one test release need to be created.
 It can hold all packages that the user wishes to modify.
 However, in certain circumstances it can be useful to set up multiple test releases, such as having a test release for development code and one for a frozen point release.

-Adding Packages to the Test Release(#Adding-Packages-to-the-Test-Release)
+Adding Packages to the Test Release
 ----------------------------------------------------------------------------

 Once the test release is made, the user should cd into the directory and add packages to edit by doing